RCheung763/Time-Series-Anaylsis-Louisiana-Gaming-Revenue/README.md

 ### Residual Analysis

 In addition to the cross-validation results, I looked at innovation residuals to evaluate these forecasting methods.
 What we look for are residuals that are uncorrelated which tells us that the models have captured all the information from the data.
 The other important properties is to see if residuals center around zero which tells us whether the forecast is biased or not.
-Additionally, but not necessary, we can check to see if

 The fable package in R allows for easy plotting of our residuals, Figure 8 and 9 are the residual plot of our ETS and ARIMA model.
 These plots make it easy to visually inspect for a mean that centers around zero.